A cone theorem for nef curves: Introduction

 for any locally discrete countable collection of curves.
 This example was previously used in \cite{cutkosky86} to find a divisor with no rational Zariski decomposition.

-Second, Theorem \ref{firsttheorem} is less specific about the possible accumulation points of the rays $\mathbb{R}_{\geq 0}[C_{i}]$.
-Batyrev conjectured a stronger statement: just as in the Cone Theorem, the rays of Theorem \ref{firsttheorem} should not accumulate away from $\overline{NE}_{1}(X)_{K_{X} + \Delta = 0}$.
-This stronger version is probably true; in fact, an argument of \cite{araujo08} derives it from the Borisov-Alexeev-Borisov conjecture concerning boundedness of Fano varieties.
-If we assume termination of flips, we can prove Batyrev's conjecture when $\Delta$ is big.
-We will return to this question in Section \ref{comparisonsection}.

-Finally, we do not know whether the movable curves in Theorem \ref{firsttheorem} can be chosen to be rational.
-Again, this would follow from standard (and difficult) conjectures about Fano varieties.
+Second, we do not know whether the movable curves in Theorem \ref{firsttheorem} can be chosen to be rational.
+This would follow from standard (and difficult) conjectures about log Fano varieties.
 If we are willing to replace the $C_{i}$ by classes $\alpha_{i}$ that do not necessarily represent curves, we may choose the $\alpha_{i}$ to be formal numerical pullbacks of rational curves on birational models; see Remark \ref{rationalremark}.